mujiannan/AzureCognitiveTranslator/README.md

 1. Get result aysnc.

 * Code Example

-exmp1.
-"A simple example, add content to translator one by one";
+2. "A simple example, add content to translator one by one";

-    //Get a instance of Translator
+    //Get a instance of Translator:
     Translator translator = new Translator(resources.MyAzureCognitiveBaseUrl, Secret.MyAzureCogitiveKey);
+    //

-    translator.AddContent("¹ş†ª£¬");//Add a string object to the translator translator.AddContent("ÊÀ½ç£¡");//Add another
+    translator.AddContent("å“ˆå•°ï¼Œ");//Add a string object to the translator translator.AddContent("ä¸–ç•Œï¼");//Add another

     Console.WriteLine("Now translating, please wait for a moment...");